What is Behavioral Data? How to Use It for Maximum Conversion

 • Form abandonment: the rate at which users fail to complete forms.

-• Conversion rate: the percentage of users that take desired actions, including purchasing.
+• Conversion rate: the percentage of users who take desired actions, including purchasing.

 There are only a few behavioral data KPIs you should monitor.
-For example, website performance metrics such as First Contentful Paint (FCP) can explain user behavior such as bounce rate.
+For example, website performance metrics, such as First Contentful Paint (FCP), can help explain user behavior, including bounce rate.

 3. Find out why people leave